salvatutiempo/sttokens_mynotebookslm/README.md

-# Offline NotebookLM on an Intel N100
+# Offline NotebookLM on an Intel low power device

 A minimal, fully local NotebookLM clone: ask natural-language questions about your own documents (**text, Markdown and PDF**) **without an internet